BIDS-projects/topic-modeling/README.md

-# LDA
+# Topic Modeling
-LDA algorithm, converts raw scraper data into term-document matrix
+Using topic modeling algorithms such as LDA and NMF to extract topics from raw texts

 # How To Use